It is our declared goal to ensure product safety and consumer safety for all of our product groups and to go beyond legal requirements.

 We require or carry out chemical tests on the individual materials and components even before the final selection of materials for the coming season.
 During the ongoing sample or main production, random wastewater tests are carried out by independent laboratories.
 Testing of the finished product is only carried out to monitor our upstream testing procedure.

 The Waste Water Guideline developed by ZDHC is currently gaining acceptance in the supply chain.
 This guide contains clear guidelines and procedures for sampling and chemical testing of wastewater and sludge in textile production.
-VAUDE bases its wastewater tests on this guideline, as it specifies all relevant points.
+VAUDE bases its wastewater tests on these guidelines, as they specify all relevant points.
 This also enables closer cooperation with other brands.
+The test reports are uploaded directly from the testing institute to the ZDHC Wastewater Gateway platform and are available to all brands associated with this supplier.